-“They are the best pressing team in the world, so we had a plan that involved hitting it long,” David recalls.
+“They are the best pressing team in the world, so we had a plan that involved hitting it long,” Raya recalls.
 “It wasn’t just hitting it long for the sake of it but hitting Ivan [Toney] or Ethan [Pinnock] to get us up the pitch.
 I had to be on it that day.
 It worked out.”

 ‘Maybe it’s just a twist,’ he thought to himself the following day ahead of a meeting with a specialist.
 ‘Maybe just a couple of weeks.’
-David’s optimism turned out to be wishful thinking.
+Raya's optimism turned out to be wishful thinking.
 A long spell on the sidelines awaited him and the timing could not have been crueller.

 “The first three weeks were the worst.
 I went home for a while because I couldn’t do anything; I was on crutches and couldn’t bend my knee.

 “It’s the small things; it took a long time to walk up the stairs!
-[Laughs] The sooner you accept the situation, the easier it is to get it done with.
+The sooner you accept the situation, the easier it is to get it done with.

 “After that I was stronger because I knew what I was doing and didn’t have the uncertainty of when I was going to be back.”